Know Before You Go

 - To ensure your chaperones are as prepared as possible, please print out and customize our chaperone guide with your group’s schedule.
 Please also share this webpage with them.

 - We encourage groups to create their own identifying tags or other feature to wear during your visit.
 You can print out this template for students to make their own tags.
 We will give museum-specific tags to teachers and chaperones.
+Many educators choose to create tags with school names rather than students' first names, as sharing names may cause safety concerns in public spaces.

 - Please take the time to review our conduct policy so chaperones and students understand all behavioral expectations while attending a field trip.